hexagr/hexagr.github.io/content/posts/bypassing-windows-defender/index.md

 }
 ```

 This code uses the userland hooks `CreateFileA` and `WriteFile`.
 But if we [compile this code](https://hexagr.blogspot.com/2023/08/windows.html) and step through it in a debugger or decompiler, we'll see that it *actually* does something else.
-And at the end it actually calls a less documented system call under the hood, `NtWriteFile`—which resides in `ntdll.dll`.
+And at the end it actually calls a less documented system call under the hood, `NtWriteFile`—a Native API call which resides in `ntdll.dll`.

 ```asm
 mov r10,rcx                     | NtWriteFile